Jon-Tyler/C_Sharp-Rest-API/README.md

 Next Stages of the Program
 ---------------------------
 1. ADD a MySQL Database as the backend of the program.
+This will include SQL queries and Stored Procedures.
 2. ADD either an Angular.js or REACT.js Front End to communicate with the REST API.